 Seema Aziz, Chairperson

-In just 28 years, CARE has established itself as Pakistan’s largest education foundation.
+In over 25 years, CARE has established itself as Pakistan’s largest education foundation.

 Lack of funds and inefficient disbursement has created an environment where regional authorities now welcome CARE to adopt their underfunded and failing Government schools.
 This allows CARE to save on huge land and construction costs and channel much higher proportions of funding directly to the students and teachers.